 - In the excursion to the swamps, you get a quest to find Fen, the Flower of the Fields.
 You then see a woman guarded by some enemies and save her.
 Her name is Sing Wa, and "Fen" is the man's ox.
 She gives him quite a chewing out.Woman:Are you lying to me?Man: No, dear.Woman: Are you listening to me?Man: No, dear.A slapping sound is heard

 - Behind the tea house in Tien's landing, you can talk to a cook and his assistant.
 Their dialogue certainly counts as this.
 The cook realizes that you're a standard RPG hero and tries to get you to go away.
 His assistant is pretty clueless in general and misses all his master's veiled threats.
 Huh.

-- Most of what Kang the Mad says, as well as Black Whirlwind and Henpecked Hou, leading to some light moments in some of the more serious environments in the game, highlighted by Kang suggesting the player have Gao the Greater experience "a combat-related accident" "like falling down a flight of punches".
+- Most of what Kang the Mad says, as well as Black Whirlwind and Henpecked Hou, leading to some light moments in some of the more serious environments in the game, highlighted by Kang suggesting the player have Gao the Greater experience "a combat-related accident" "like falling down a flight of punches."

 - Some of Minister Sheng's dialogue."Now go close the dam and I never said that!"[cue melodramatic ham] "Surely there is no minister more unfortunate than Minister Sheng!"

 - The list of terrible things that have happened to Minister Sheng since he took office, ranging from a dog defecating in his shoes, being told he was "smelly", being insulted by local children, and having his office burned to the ground.

 - The power attack for Drunken Master has you planking on your opponent: standing ramrod-straight, feet together and arms at your sides, and falling on them.
 It's... rather surreal, particularly in a wuxia game.